 Make your salon marketing goals S.M.A.R.T

-But, as I say to my students, broad, woolly goals are not enough for any marketing plan.
+But, as I’m always saying to my Salon Social Club members, broad, woolly goals are not enough for any marketing plan.
 Whether you call them goals, objectives or targets they do need to be S.M.A.R.T (Specific, Meaningful, Achievable, Realistic and Time-limited) if they are going to help you market and grow your business on social media.

 The broad goal ‘attract new clients’ becomes:

-‘Use a mix of Facebook organic posts and paid advert posts to get 120 new client first visit appointments (10 per month) between January–December inclusive in 2021.’
+‘Use a mix of social organic posts and paid advert posts to get 120 new client first visit appointments (10 per month) between January–December inclusive in 2022.’

 As you can see this is much more specific, sets time limits and says how success will be measured (120 first appointment bookings) so you know exactly what you must do to achieve the marketing goal.

-I’d choose 3 or 4 social media marketing goals.
+I’d choose three or four social media marketing goals.
 Too many and you’ll start to lose focus.
-You can always add another goal later in the year if you find you’re on track with the 3 original ones.
+You can always add another goal later in the year if you find you’re on track with the three original ones.

 Once you’ve decided on your social media marketing goals, your content (the posts) you produce and share need to continually support these goals and help you achieve them.